START YOUR MORNING WITH A COLOURFUL MEDICINAL INFUSION

 - Encourages metabolism and digestion and has been found to reduced symptoms such as bloating and gas.

-My favourite way to harness the medicinal properties of turmeric is by making Golden Milk or a Turmeric Chai, these drinks have everything you need to assist digestion and feel revitalised!
+My favourite way to harness the medicinal properties of turmeric is by making Golden Milk or a Turmeric Chai, which taste great, and are good for digestion, helping you to feel revitalised!
 There are many modifications and the more you make it the more you start to experiment with the flavours.
 Here is my no-fail go to turmeric chai concoction…

 This recipe is a quick and easy one I use before I go to work.
 If you have more time and like to make up your own chai from scratch that is excellent!
 But for all you busy bodies out there this is a quick and easy way to get some morning goodness.